OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/rangesliderinterval.md

 <div class="info" markdown="1">

-If you are using an OutSystems UI version between 2.3.0 and 2.8.1, please see the [Patterns and Versions Overview](https://outsystemsui.outsystems.com/OutsystemsUiWebsite/MigrationOverview).
+If you are using an OutSystems UI version between 2.3.0 and 2.8.1, see the [Patterns and Versions Overview](https://outsystemsui.outsystems.com/OutsystemsUiWebsite/MigrationOverview).

 </div>